vandalton/BertaAndButterflies/DIARY.md

 I made butterfly net sprite twice as wide as it was.
 I started experiments with sounds, but I have nothing to commit yet...

 I also added an experimental version of butterfly "animation".
 Butterflies are made of "playfield pixels" and their modification is quite expensive when comes to the processor cycles.
 I will probably run out of cycles when I display four or five butterflies at the same time.

+# 2024-03-12 - Day #012

+It's time to start thinking about the gameplay algorithm.
+I want to create a similiar experience to the original, but not identical.
+For example - I won't make the clock, neither the alarm.
+I also remember that a rooster appeared sometimes in the original game and you could lose only half of live while it's visible.
+I don't have a place on the screen for "rooster", so I'm going to give up on it.

+The original G&W console used Sharp SM-5A microprocessor, while the russian consoles used its clone - КБ1013ВК1-2.
+Milan Galcik created a disassembler for this processor and did a reverse-engineer of the "Egg" game algorithm: [Sharp SM-5A Disassembler](https://www.septimus.sk/KB1013dbg/index.html).
+I really admire his work.
+Although I don't want to implement 1:1 game equivalent, his description will be helpful.